How can I complain about my bank to AFCA?

 Something the bank failed to do altogether

-You should be prepared to tell AFCA what loss you have suffered because of the issue you want to complain about.
+You should be prepared to tell AFCA what loss you’ve suffered because of the issue you want to complain about.
 This may include:

 Financial loss, and/or